penmasters/zabbix-book/docs/ch01-zabbix-components/basic-installation.md

 ???+ note

-    If your preferred language is not available in the Zabbix front-end, don't worry it simply means that the translation is either incomplete or not yet available.
+    If your preferred language is not available in the Zabbix front-end, don't worry, it simply means that the translation is either incomplete or not yet available.
 Zabbix is an open-source project that relies on community contributions for translations, so you can help improve it by contributing your own translations.